raseshdesai/dockerized-spring-boot-service-1/README.md

     $ docker login
     $ docker push raseshdesai/spring-boot-service-1

-Automated Docker Build (triggered on commit to this github repo)
+Automated Docker Build

     https://hub.docker.com/r/raseshdesai/dockerized-spring-boot-service-1/

+    (triggered on commit to this github repo, with which you might not even need to build locally, just pull once ready)

 Reference: